spraoi/spraoi.ai/src/articles/dont-let-your-love-for-code-make-you-a-bad-engineer.md

 new policy by making a call to the policies API.

-That would technically work, but then our payments service ends up with logic that isn’t directly related to payments, and, perhaps more importantly, we’d lose the ability to tout our “microservice architecture” to prospective clients.
+That would technically work, but then our payments service ends up with logic that isn’t directly related to payments.
 A better solution is to have a separate service specifically built to orchestrate requests.
 This is one of the first problems I was tasked to solve when I joined the Spraoi team.

 After doing some research, I was ultimately convinced that there weren’t any tools out there that met our specific needs.
 As such, I happily started writing